Taste2/personal-portfolio/Project_calculator/README.md

-## Simple Calculator
+# Simple Calculator
-- This project focuses on building a simple model of a calculator: Simple_Calc
+- This project focuses on building a simple calculator: s_calculator

-- The class has the following methods:
+- The calculator has the following methods:

-    - add_ : adds all arguments passed
+    - add_(*args) : adds all arguments passed

-    - diff_: finds the difference of all arguments
+    - diff_(*args): finds the difference of all arguments

-    - div_ : divides the first argument by the second
+    - div_(a, b) : divides the first argument by the second

-    - multi_:finds the product of all arguments
+    - multi_(*args):finds the product of all arguments

-    - aver_ : finds the average of all arguments passed
+    - aver_(*args) : finds the average of all arguments passed

+    - exp_(a, b) : calculates the exponent of first argument by second argument

+    - sq_root(a) : calculates square root of argument